-All children and young people placed with Clifford House Fostering foster carers are informed of the complaints procedure at the start of their placement by their Supervising Social Worker.
+All children and young people living with Clifford House fostering families are informed of the complaints procedure by their Supervising Social Worker.

 In seeking to constantly improve the quality of its service, Clifford House Fostering welcomes and encourages constructive feedback from service users, providers and partners.
-We recognise that children, their birth parents, fosters carers and prospective carers are often best placed to identify the strengths and deficiencies of the Fostering Service, and therefore to inform changes and developments needed to ensure continuing improvements.
+We recognise that children, their birth family, fosters parents and prospective other caregivers are often best placed to identify the strengths and deficiencies of the Fostering Service, and therefore to inform changes and developments needed to ensure continuing improvements.

-Foster carers are encouraged to make use of the complaints procedures if necessary in order to make complaints on their own behalf in connection with matters prescribed in the Children Act 1989.
+Foster parents are encouraged to make use of the complaints procedures if necessary in order to make complaints on their own behalf in connection with matters prescribed in the Children Act 1989.
 This excludes the decisions and processes involved in the termination of approval.
 There is a clear, robust framework in place for ensuring that the views of parties to the fostering process are heard and responded to.
 Where appropriate, children will also be offered an independent advocate to act on their behalf.

-The Agency has a full Complaints, Representations and Compliments Policy and Procedure which is available by request or online at www.proceduresonline.com/pics/cliffordfost/
+The Agency has a full Complaints, Representations and Compliments Policy and Procedure which is available by request or online.

-Complaints can be made directly to the Registered Manager, Hannah Cooper or to Tracy Livesey, Managing Director of Clifford House Fostering (Tracy.Livesey@ispchildcare.org.uk).
-Alternatively Complaints can be submitted directly by e-mail to the Complaints Officer Paul Gordon at complaints@cliffordhousefostering.co.uk
+Complaints can be made directly to the Manager, Lesley Greenfield or to Tracy Livesey, Managing Director of Clifford House Fostering (Tracy.Livesey@ispchildcare.org.uk).
+Alternatively Complaints can be submitted directly by e-mail to the Complaints Officer Sarah Wharrie at complaints@cliffordhousefostering.co.uk

-Complaints about the Registered Manager can be made either to the Responsible Individual Joanne August or directly to: Ofsted, Piccadilly Gate, Store Street, Manchester.
-M1 2WD.
-Tel: 0300 123 1231; e-mail enquiries@ofsted.gov.uk info.request@children'scommissioner.gsi.gov.uk
+Complaints about the Registered Manager can be made either to the Responsible Individual Jim McGarrigle or directly to: Ofsted, via there online system, Tel: 0300 123 1231 or e-mail enquiries@ofsted.gov.uk